stvladnj/stvladnj.github.io/_sections/05-clergy.md

 Church Rector is His Eminence Metropolitan HILARION of Eastern America and New York, FIRST HIERARCH of the Russian Orthodox Church Outside of Russia.

-Deputy Rector is Priest Serge LEDKOVSKY.
+Deputy Rector is Archpriest Serge LEDKOVSKY.
 </div>

 <div class="row">